devckla/hacktoberfest-kla-2019/README.md

 For over 20 years the Open Source Initiative (OSI) has worked to raise awareness and adoption of open source software, and build bridges between open source communities of practice.

-My Fellow Devs let's do it ... yes we can
+My Fellow Devs let's do it ... yes we can.
+Join me as we learn more from this exicting Hactoberfest, this is an exicting opportunity that no one should miss out.

 Who is with me on this !
 OPENSOURCE...Hacktober